 My research focuses on the proliferation of reproductive practices and biomedical and genetic technologies as they shape and are shaped by ideologies of gender, race and class, notions of kinship relations, risk discourse, medicalization processes, and conceptions of health and illness.
 My book, Surrogate Motherhood and the Politics of Reproduction, was published by University of California Press.
 In this study, I explored how social actors and institutions came to define, and respond to, the “social problem” of surrogate motherhood in the late twentieth century.
 As a follow-up to the book I also published two articles in which I analyze more recent U.S. media accounts of transnational surrogacy and the racialized and stratified assumptions that continue to permeate discourses about reproduction and mothering.

 In most of my other published research to date I have pursued my interests in reproductive issues, particularly with respect to the medicalization of pregnancy and women's bodies, as well as the geneticization of health.
 I am the lead author of several papers that address the extent to which contemporary pregnant women comply with a biomedical vision of their pregnancies and ask to what degree women control decisions about prenatal care and activities.
-Currently, I am working on a project interviewing and observing genetic counselors who work in various fields from prenatal and cancer to the biotechnology industry.
-As a result, my research has shifted from studying patients to examining this new type of medical professional, a relatively understudied and important translational player, as genetic science moves from the lab to the clinic.
+I am also a co-editor of vol. 20 of Advances in Medical Sociology, Reproductive, Health, and Medicine.
+Currently, I am working on a NSF grant-funded project that examines genetic counselors and their translational and ethical roles as genetic science moves from the lab to the clinic.

 Selected Recent Publications